 I have no idea why they built these multiple channels, though I’m guessing it was easier than enlarging the original one as more acres were brought into the system, kind of like adding lanes to a highway.
 Or perhaps a way to maintain a hydraulically stable channel.

 I’ve driven through here many times, but always with many miles to go and not much thought about its history.
 Apparently the whole project was well-documented photographically, with the images here (not online).
 An interesting topic for more research.
-More info on the collection here; apparently SE Missouri State in Cape Girardeau has most of it.
+Apparently SE Missouri State in Cape Girardeau has most of it.